avimehenwal/avimehenwal.in/content/bujo/july/04-juli/index.md

 ## Gatsby test drive

-### Babel

-Babel is a JavaScript compiler.
-Babel is a toolchain that is mainly used to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript in current and older browsers or environments.
-Here are the main things Babel can do for you: Transform syntax.

 + npm install too many modules, I dont know how many.
 Takes a while for the first time
 + SPA - server sends all logic code to frontend, bare bones and all rendering happens at client side. like in react.